 Are you currently or have you ever been out of work for an extended period of time?
 Or maybe your partner has?
 Let’s talk about how to survive unemployment so you can continue striving toward an intentional life.

 Tough to not let it control every aspect of your life.

-I was a stay at home mom for 9 years while my boys were younger.
+I was a stay-at-home mom for 9 years while my boys were younger.
 My husband works in construction, which is not always full-time employment here in Michigan.
-Every year we had to plan for some down time with very little income.
+Every year we had to plan for some downtime with very little income.

 He hurt his shoulder at work and needed surgery.
 Just as he was recovering from that and cleared to return to work, the construction industry came to a complete halt.
 Altogether he was off work for about 18 months.

 Here are some suggestions to help you make it through both mentally and financially.

 Expect the Unexpected

 If you follow Dave Ramsey and you see ‘storm clouds on the horizon,’ then you need to start pumping money into the emergency fund.

 While Dave’s overall philosophy isn’t for everyone, I will say that his book “Total Money Makeover” was instrumental in helping us pay off close to $30K of debt and have an emergency fund in place when my husband was off work for so long.
 We ended up going through every penny of it, but without it, things would have been much, much worse.

 Don’t think you can start saving?
 Try my ‘little money’ saving and earning ideas and watch how fast the cash builds.